stuffedwombat/stuffedwombat.github.io/discourse_tracker.md

 [back](thinking)

-*what is and is not "discourse" is very hard to decide.*
+*What discussions qualify as "discourse" is very hard to decide.
+This tracker only captures topics that land on my, personal, timeline.
-*this tracker only captures topics that land on my, personal, timeline* *It is not a comprehensive ressource and more a personal project*
+This is not a comprehensive ressource and more a personal project.
+Last updated: March 2021*

 -----------